 It Takes A Team.

-M&A Attorney.
+- An M&A Attorney.
 The sales planning process involves a wide range of legal issues.
-You’ll need an attorney with experience in mergers and acquisitions to help you.
+You’ll need an attorney with experience in buying and selling businesses to help you.
 Frequently a company’s general business lawyer is not equipped to deal with a complicated M&A transaction.

-Investment Banker.
-An investment banker can be critical to the sale of a business.
+- An Investment Banker or Broker.
+An investment banker or broker (this is dependent on the size of the deal) can be critical to the sale of a business.
 For some small businesses, owners may be tempted to sell the business themselves to save the fees.
-Consider the advantages of an investment banker before deciding to sell the business yourself.
+Consider the advantages of an investment banker or broker before deciding to sell the business yourself.

-Accountant.
-You’ll also need an accountant with experience in M&A. Frequently in small and family-owned businesses, the accountant who handles the books and does the tax returns may not have the expertise for an acquisition.
+- An Accountant.
+An accountant with experience in M&A will be critical.
+Frequently in small and family-owned businesses, the accountant who handles the books and does the tax returns may not have the expertise for an acquisition or sale.

-Valuation Expert.
-If you don’t hire an investment banker, you may choose to rely on an independent valuation expert.
+- A Valuation Expert.
+If you don’t hire an investment banker or broker, you may choose to rely on an independent valuation expert.

-Estate Planning.
+- An Estate Planning Attorney.
 Selling your business may be the biggest financial event of your life.
-You’ll want to minimize your personal tax exposure.
-If you don’t have a formal estate plan, now is the time to create one.
-Find a good estate planning lawyer.
+Just like any transition event, you will want to manage how the proceeds from this sale may or may not pass to the next generation.
+If you don’t have a formal estate plan, now is the time to create one and a good estate planning lawyer is the key to a good estate plan that addresses your desires and needs.

 Is it time to sell the business?
 Consider your goals, both business and personal.
 Look at your options.
 Talk with your board members and other owners.
 For many small business owners, a discussion with a spouse is the single most critical item.
 Do some soul-searching.